Skip to main content

 We will be looking at two factors:

-For this purpose, we are defining a profitable syndicate as one that has achieved an NCR (excluding covid) of under 100% in any given year.
+For this purpose, we are defining a profitable syndicate as one that has achieved an NCR of under 100% in any given year.

-The quantitative metric was agreed at 3 years after extensive review of the various options.
-The qualitative overlay provides the opportunity to calibrate further and take into consideration both long tail and catastrophe exposed syndicates.
+Yes.
+The start point quantitative metric was agreed at 3 years after extensive review of the various options.
+The additional overlay provides the opportunity to calibrate further and take into consideration other relevant quantitative information.
+This includes appropriate assessment of long tail and catastrophe exposed syndicates.
 This assessment will take into consideration your performance versus peers and ability to manage your portfolio effectively.

 We will overlay the quantitative output with a qualitative assessment conducted by relevant oversight teams.
 This will take into account: